Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddPluginPythonApi.rst

 Plugins can only use the APIs of other plugins on the same service.

-For example, the code from :code:`peek_plugin_one` that runs on the Peek Logic Service can only use the API published by the code in :code:`peek_plugin_two` that runs on the Logic service.
+For example, the code from :code:`peek_plugin_one` that runs on the Logic Service can only use the API published by the code in :code:`peek_plugin_two` that runs on the Logic service.